A nice and cosy historical city center characterized by the buildings of the famous architect Andrea Palladio (16th century).

 Leaving Mestre this morning, you head into Venice pedaling on the 4 km bridge “della Libertà”, then to Tronchetto harbour.
 From here you take a ferry along the canal Giudecca to Lido.
 This is the most exciting day, pedaling on the two narrow islands that divide the sea from the lagoon: the island of Lido, with the ancient hamlet of Malamocco, once capital of the Serenissima Republic, and the island of Pellestrina, with its long wild beaches.

+Along the cycle path of the Battaglia Canal you will pass through Padua, home to one of the oldest Italian universities.
+Worth visiting are the great basilica dedicated to St. Anthony, the historic Caffè Pedrocchi and Prato della Valle, the biggest square in Italy.
 The Bacchiglione River points the way out of the the city and you reach Costozza, a little town at the foot of the Berici hills.
 The bike path passes in front of Villa Rotonda, the most famous of the Palladian villas.
-Just before entering Vicenza you see the Villa Valmarana ai Nani with its marvelous frescoes by Tiepolo.
+Just before entering Vicenza you will see Villa Valmarana ai Nani with its marvellous frescoes by Tiepolo (entrance included).

 Departure after breakfast.